CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ## Software architecture

 The [core module](https://metacpan.org/pod/Convert::Pheno) is divided into several components.
-Within the package `Convert::Pheno`, the class initialization is conducted and it utilizes the `Foo` module alongside `Types::Standard` for data validation.
+Within the package `Convert::Pheno`, the class initialization is conducted and it utilizes the `Moo` module alongside `Types::Standard` for data validation.
 Then, method chosen by the user (e.g., `pxf2bff`) is executed, and the data is forwarded to independent modules, [each designed for a specific input format](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/tree/main/lib/Convert/Pheno).

 !!!
 Question "Why Perl?"
-    The choice of Perl as a language is attributed to its inherent speed in text processing and its use of sigils to distinguish data types within intricate data structures, which are essential in the conversion process
+    The choice of Perl as a language is attributed to its inherent **speed in text processing** and its use of **sigils to distinguish data types** within intricate data structures, which facilitate the conversion process.

 ## Implementing a new conversion

-To make a new conversion, the first big step is to match the variables to the target format.
+To make a new conversion, the first big step is to **match the variables** to the target format.

 We're giving the mapping tables in the next section for a few reasons: